ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 structure, as appropriate.

 Trusted Platform Module (TPM):
-: A tamper-resistance processor generally located on a computer's motherboard used to enhance attestation functions for the hosting platform.
+: A tamper-resistant processor generally located on a computer's motherboard used to enhance attestation functions for the hosting platform.
 TPMs are very specialized Hardware Security Modules and generally use other protocols (than the one presented in this specification) to transmit evidence.